ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

-* A project discovered a toolbox to perform EO data processing tasks and wants to integrate a specific set of features from this toolbox into an openEO processing graph or use it as a OGC Application Package.
+* A project discovered a toolbox to perform EO data processing tasks and wants to integrate a specific set of features from this toolbox into an openEO processing graph or use it as an OGC Application Package.

 ### Solution

 The [APEx Toolbox Cloudification](toolboxcloud.md) service aims to convert a subset of features from an existing toolbox into cloud-based services that comply with APEx standards, enabling seamless integration with cloud resources and existing platforms.
 It is important to note that the cloudification efforts focus on the data transformation functions provided by the toolbox and do not include user interface elements.

 ### Outcome

-Key features of the toolbox become accessible via an openEO process or as an OGC Application Package, allowing the project to utilize these features as reusable, on-demand services on existing hosting platforms.
+Key features of the toolbox become accessible via an openEO process or as an OGC Application Package, allowing the project to utilise these features as reusable, on-demand services on existing hosting platforms.

 ## Use Case 2: Improving algorithm performance